 If you’re pregnant or planning to get pregnant, ask your doctor or midwife about your risk for preeclampsia — also called toxemia.
 If you’re at high risk, the doctor may recommend that you take a low dose of aspirin while you’re pregnant to help prevent preeclampsia.

-Preeclampsia is a health problem that some women develop after about 20 weeks of pregnancy.
-Preeclampsia is usually mild, but it can be dangerous and even deadly for both a pregnant woman and her baby.
+Preeclampsia is a health problem that some people develop after about 20 weeks of pregnancy.
+Preeclampsia is usually mild, but it can be dangerous and even deadly for both a pregnant person and their baby.

 Am I at high risk for preeclampsia?

-Most pregnant women aren’t at high risk for preeclampsia.
+Most pregnant people aren’t at high risk for preeclampsia.

 You’re at higher risk for preeclampsia if you:

 - Have type 1 or type 2 diabetes, kidney disease, or certain autoimmune diseases